 You can always re-enable the Superfetch or Prefetch service (by following the same steps below) if you change your mind later.

 Disable Superfetch and Prefetch via Registry Editor

-To disable Superfetch or Prefetch in Windows 10, follow the steps below.
+To disable Superfetch or Prefetch in Windows 11 or 10, follow the steps below.